-At the top, there is food and drink that is much needed after that epic climb.
-Then cyclists descend and ride over to Monte Vista High School and Oak Hill Park to join the post-ride festivities.
-There you can cheer and perhaps join winners in 16 age categories, including King and Queen of the Mountain.
-There is great BBQ, beverages, vendors and music for a grand celebration!
+At the top, there will be food and drink before you descend and ride over to Monte Vista High School and Oak Hill Park to join the post-ride festivities.
+There you can cheer and perhaps join winners in 16 age categories, including King and Queen of the Mountain, and enjoy a great BBQ, beverages, vendors, and music for a grand celebration!

 Preparing for The Challenge

 The VSBC has recently restarted scheduled rides.
 Watch the VSBC ride calendar for rides up Mt.
 Diablo on weekdays and on weekends.
 We recommend riding up the mountain on weekdays if at all possible to avoid traffic.
 If you cannot ride on weekdays, an early morning ride on a weekend day can be nice, especially on an overcast day because many drivers visit the mountain for the view so there will be less traffic.
 Just remember to stay as far right as safely possible and use the pullouts and special bike turnouts when cars are behind you.
 When you descend, keep your speed down and stay close to the right because many cars coming uphill pass cyclists on blind curves and may stray across the double yellow line.